d2l-ai/d2l-en/chapter_introduction/index.md

 and grammatical assumptions to get some annotation.
 This sounds more complex than it actually is.
-Below is a very simple example of annotating a sentence with tags indicating which words refer to named entities.
+Below is a very simple example of annotating a sentence with tags indicating which words refer to named entities (tagged as "Ent").

 ```text
 Tom has dinner in Washington with Sally.